 With a wide variety of models and floor plans to choose from, as well as build quality levels, there is a 5th wheel trailer to fit almost every budget.

 The term 'fifth wheel' has its origins from way back in the horse-drawn carriage/wagon days.

-These four-wheeled vehicles were pulled by horses and used a horizontal wheel mounted at the front axle to allow this to pivot/turn.
+These four-wheeled vehicles were pulled by horses and used a horizontal wheel mounted at the front axle to pivot/turn.

 The horizontal wheel was the horse-drawn vehicle's 'fifth wheel'.